bseidenberg/winlink-canary/config_syntax.md

 The Winlink Canary takes a JSON configuration file as the first argument to the program.
 While this document breaks the keys into logical sections, the actual configuration file is flat (other than the nodes array).

 ## Winlink/PAT Configuration
-### our_call
+### pat_call
-**The callsign we are using to fetch messages.**
+**The callsign we are using to connect to the winlink network.**

 _Type:_ String

 _Required:_ Yes

-This callsign is the recipient of all test messages.
-It is expected that the Pat config "telnet" will fetch messages using this call.
+This callsign is what is used to connect to the winlink network.
+It is expected that the Pat config "telnet" will fetch messages for `rx_aux_call` using this call (so they end up in the mailbox for `pat_call`).
+Note that we will NOT fetch messages destined for `pat_call` directly, so long as we're running pat >= 0.15.1.

 (It's also assumed this is the over-the-air callsign but I don't actually think anything depends on this assumption.)

+### rx_aux_call
+***The callsign used as the recipient of our test messages.***

+_Type:_ String

+_Required:_ Yes (TODO: FIXME)

+This callsign is used as the recipient of our health probes.
+It is recommended that this is a tactical call sign different from pat_call.
+This must be set up in the `auxiliary_addresses` section of the pat config.

+With pat >= 0.15.1, we will ONLY fetch the auxillary address mail and not the pat_call mail.

 ### sender
 **The email address or Winlink call that test messages are sent from**

 _Type:_ String

-_Required:_ Yes
+_Required:_ No

 This is the envelope header sender for the winlink message.
 There is no authenticaiton for this value.
+If unset, we default to pat_call.

-**_Important Note:_** This value must be different than our_call because Winlink will drop messages addressed to the sender.
+**_Important Note:_** This value must be different than rx_ax_call because Winlink will drop messages addressed to the sender.

 ### pat_bin_path
 **The path to the pat binary.**